H.R. 4495: SBA Fraud Enforcement Extension Act

 Covers shuttered venue grants

-Applies the longer enforcement timeline to the Shuttered Venue Operators Grant program, which helped live venues and related businesses during the pandemic.
+Applies the longer deadline to the Shuttered Venue Operators Grant program, which sent relief to live venues, theaters, and related businesses during the pandemic.

 3